nbreznau/gwip_long_user/README.md

 ### Use Case 1.
 Mapping Global Work-Injury Policy

 ### Use Case 2.
-Human Capital Extraction in Sub-Saharan Africa
+Interpolation and Merging for Global Socio-Economic Analyses

 ### Use Case 3.